evolvingstuff/vdw2/content/posts/far-more-lobbyists-will-oppose-vitamin-d-than-promote-vitamin-d.md

 * [Do not expect a doctor to recommend a pill which will eliminate his job (vitamin D) ](/posts/do-not-expect-a-doctor-to-recommend-a-pill-which-will-eliminate-his-job-vitamin-d)

-* <a href="/posts/proof-that-vitamin-d-works" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Proof that Vitamin D Works">Proof that Vitamin D Works</a> 86 PROOFS as of April 2018
+* [Proof that Vitamin D Works](/posts/proof-that-vitamin-d-works) 86 PROOFS as of April 2018

 * [Save 2 billion dollars annually in fractures if take Vitamin D and Calcium – Frost and Sullivan Sept 2013](/posts/save-2-billion-dollars-annually-in-fractures-if-take-vitamin-d-and-calcium-frost-and-sullivan)